shotgunsoftware/developer.shotgunsoftware.com/docs/en/offerings/spc/setup/s3_replication.md

 ## Features

- * Support one replica bucket in another region leveraging S3 replication feature. https://docs.aws.amazon.com/AmazonS3/latest/dev/replication.html
+ * Support one replica bucket in another region leveraging [AWS S3 replication feature](https://docs.aws.amazon.com/AmazonS3/latest/dev/replication.html).
  * Each human User can be configured to use the replica bucket and get faster download.

 ## How it work